alyssais/media_type/README.md

 # MediaType

-A tiny library for parsing Internet Media Types (AKA MIME types).
+A tiny library for parsing and generating Internet Media Types (AKA MIME types).

 ## Installation